andyngh/noHiC/README.md

              --inspector-correct-params "--datatype pacbio-hifi" --ragtag-correct-params "-T corr" --ragtag-scf-params "-C -r -g 2" --tgsgapcloser-params "--tgstype pb"
 ```

+The optional parameters provided for CRAQ, Inspector, RagTag correct, and TGSGapcloser (via the `--*-params` arguments) are mainly used to specify the sequencing platform.
+You should consult the original manuals of these dependencies to determine the appropriate optional parameters to use in your own assembly project.

-**Note 1:** Please use our **Inspector fork** if you have contigs that are longer than the limit of the bai index
+**Note 1:** Please use our **Inspector fork** if you have contigs that are longer than the stated limit of the BAI index.

-**Note 2:** We recommend users to run CRAQ with 5-6 fewer threads compared to the thread number of the whole subscript.
-CRAQ run samtools (requiring 5 threads) in parallel with its main command.
-Thus, setting CRAQ's thread number equal to `nohic-asm` (100 in this example) will crash the subscript.
+**Note 2:** We recommend running CRAQ with 5–6 fewer threads than the total number of threads specified for the sub-script.
+CRAQ runs `samtools` (which requires 5 threads) in parallel with its main command.
+Therefore, setting CRAQ’s thread number equal to that of `nohic-asm` (100 in this example) will likely cause the sub-script to crash.

 **Outputs**

-`nohic-asm` has 5 steps and the outputs of them are divided into 5 sub-directories, including `1_CRAQ`, `2_Inspector`, `3_RagTag_correct`, `4_Scaffolding`, `5_Gap_closing`.
-The main outputs of each step are FASTA files in a particular state of contig correction (e.g. `CAMA-C-2.asm.bp.p_ctg.pure.for_asm.craq.inspector.corrected.fa` contains the contigs corrected by CRAQ, Inspector, and RagTag correct).
-If you do not execute gap closing, you should collect the final scaffolded assembly in `4_Scaffolding`.
-Otherwise, the final assembly will be in `5_Gap_closing`.
-All other outputs of CRAQ, Inspector, RagTag correct, RagTag scaffold, and TGSGapcloser are combined together in a directory inside the sub-directory of each step.
+`nohic-asm` consists of five steps, and the outputs are organized into five corresponding subdirectories: `1_CRAQ`, `2_Inspector`, `3_RagTag_correct`, `4_Scaffolding`, and `5_Gap_closing`.
+The main outputs of each step are FASTA files representing contigs at specific stages of correction (for example, `CAMA-C-2.asm.bp.p_ctg.pure.for_asm.craq.inspector.corrected.fa` contains contigs corrected by CRAQ, Inspector, and RagTag correct).
+If gap closing is not performed, the final scaffolded assembly should be obtained from `4_Scaffolding`; otherwise, the final assembly will be located in `5_Gap_closing`.
+All additional outputs from CRAQ, Inspector, RagTag correct, RagTag scaffold, and TGSGapcloser are consolidated into a directory within the corresponding subdirectory of each step.

 ### 3.5. nohic-eval.sh: Assembly Evaluation and Visualization

-Quality of the final output assembly of `nohic-asm.sh` (from the `5_Gap_closing` directory) will be evaluated using `nohic-eval.sh`.
-The general usage of the subscript is as follows:
+The quality of the final output assembly produced by `nohic-asm.sh` (from the `5_Gap_closing` directory in our example) is evaluated using `nohic-eval.sh`.
+The general usage of this sub-script is as follows.

 ```
 nohic-eval.sh -i <scaffold.fa> -o <outdir> -t <threads> -b <BUSCO_lineage> -r <reads.fastq.gz> --coverage <sequencing_coverage> --sequencing-platform <pb|hifi|ont> --chr-name <chr_names.txt> --reference <ref.fa> [Options]